Farmers Markets are popular.

 Vendors wait for business to pick up today.
 Many follow a circuit and this is one of many venues where they show their wares during the week.Yard ornaments are well priced with bright colors drawing people like bright flowers attracting pollinating insects.

 ” The peacock is very nice, ” I comment as an older woman walks gingerly on the grass past me to look at its price tag.

 ” i know, ” she says wistfully, ” but I’m on a fixed income. ”

 This retirement paradise gives me a feeling of loss.

-Watching a generation with experience and knowledge and wealth consigning themselves to walks and shuffleboard seems peculiarly wasteful.
+Watching a generation with experience and knowledge and wealth consigning themselves to walks and shuffleboard seems oddly wasteful.